hedgedoc/hedgedoc/docs/setup/manual-setup.md

 ## How to upgrade your installation

-If you are upgrading CodiMD from an older version, follow these steps:
+If you are upgrading HedgeDoc from an older version, follow these steps:

 1. Check if you meet the [requirements at the top of this document](#requirements-on-your-server).
 2. Verify which version you were running before and take a look at [migrations and breaking changes](../guides/migrations-and-breaking-changes.md) to see if additional steps, or configuration changes are necessary!
-3. Fully stop your old CodiMD server.
+3. Fully stop your old HedgeDoc server.
 4. `git pull` or unzip a new release in the directory.
 5. Run `bin/setup`.
 This will take care of installing dependencies.
 It is safe to run on an existing installation.
 6. Build front-end bundle by `yarn run build` (use `yarn run dev` if you are in development).
 7. It is recommended to start your server manually once: `npm start --production`, this way it's easier to see warnings or errors that might occur (leave out `--production` for development).
-8. You can now restart the CodiMD server!
+8. You can now restart the HedgeDoc server!